• Skip to main content

 • Meanwhile, remove the tough stems of the collard greens by gripping each leaf by the stem and pulling the leaf up and away from the stem.
 Roll bunches of leaves up and slice them into about 1-inch ribbons.

-• Place the greens in a large kitchen sink and fill the sink with water.
+• Place the greens in a large basin and fill it with water.
 Using two hands, rub and stir the greens around to remove the dirt and grit.
-Drain the water from the sink and repeat this process at least two more times until the water runs clear.
+Drain the water from the basin and repeat this process at least two more times until the water runs clear.

 • Add the chopped onion, minced garlic, and collard greens to the pot with the smoked turkey necks and stir with a wooden spoon.
 If needed, add more water to the pot until the greens are covered.